 mkdir $HOME/.kube scp azureuser@<master-dns-name>:.kube/config $HOME/.kube/config

-If you are on Windows, you need to use Bash on Ubuntu on Windows, the PuTTy secure file copy client, or a similar tool.
+If you are on Windows, you can use Bash on Ubuntu on Windows, the PuTTy secure file copy client, or a similar tool.

 Once you have

-kubectl configured, you can test the connection by listing the nodes in your cluster:
+kubectl configured, test the connection by listing the nodes in your cluster:

 kubectl get nodes